josedejesusAmaya/JS-cheatsheet/Module 14/README.md

   	import add from "./add";
   	add(4); // = 8
 ```
-Moreover, es modules can be statically analyze which allow build tools (like Webpack or Rollup) to perform tree-shaking on the code.
+Moreover, ESM modules can be statically analyze which allow build tools (like Webpack or Rollup) to perform tree-shaking on the code.
 Tree-shaking is a process that removes unused code from bundles.

 Unfortunately, this format still have 2 cons (but they're improving):